vijayrajpanchall/matic-docs/docs/supernets/design/consensus/polybft/ibft.md

 The `n` block period to define one epoch is determined by governance, and until then, validators will remain the same.
 At the end of the epoch, a special state transaction to validatorSetManagementContract is emitted, notifying the system about the validators' uptime during the epoch.
 It is up to the smart contract to reward validators by their uptime and update the validator set for the next epoch.
 There is a function getValidatorSet which returns the current validator set at any time.

-:::caution Proposer selection algorithm - Section is being updated
+:::info Proposer selection algorithm - Section is being updated

 The proposer selection algorithm is Tendermint-based.